kgaldes4/Home_Sales/README.md

 Verify that the home_sales temporary table is uncached using PySpark.

 Download your Home_Sales.ipynb file and upload it into your "Home_Sales" GitHub repository.

-I used google colab for the notebook.
-Sources used are cited in the notebook.